 ACHIEVEMENTS TO DATE

-- MOUs in place with five properties to improve the ecological character of Moulting Lagoon and Apsley Marshes
+- Management plans for three properties, which detail public-benefit actions to protect the ecological character of the Moulting Lagoon and Apsley Marshes Ramsar Sites.